SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 No specific Docker operations are needed, just use the new tag.

+### Upgrading from the Helm Chart

+Follow the instructions in the **Upgrade** section of the SonarQube Helm Chart repository [README](https://github.com/SonarSource/helm-chart-sonarqube/tree/master/charts/sonarqube).

 ## Edition Upgrade
 If you're moving to a different edition within the same version (upgrade or downgrade) the steps are exactly the same as above, without the need to browse to `http://yourSonarQubeServerURL/setup` or reanalyze your projects.